MartinZhang6174/Aim--For-iOS-watchOS/README.md

 ##iOS
 1. DONE.
 Hook up session selection buttons on collection view to session or customization screen depends on user selection.
-2. ONGOING.
+2. DONE.
 Build session screen UI.
 3. DONE.
 Create "quit" button on session screen.
 4. ABORTED.
 Remove or hide nav bar & tab bar when user in a session.
-5. ONGOING.
+5. DONE.
 Build scoring system.
 6. DONE.
 Have settings screen.
 7. DONE.
 Notifications to user when session ends.
 8. ONGOING.
 Notifications when user earning awards.